 Colorectal Cancer Facts & Figures

-The Colorectal Cancer Facts & Figures 2023-2025 report is an educational companion for Colorectal Cancer Statistics, 2023, a scientific paper published in the American Cancer Society flagship journal, CA: A Cancer Journal for Clinicians.
+Colorectal Cancer Statistics, 2026, is a scientific article published in the American Cancer Society flagship journal, CA: A Cancer Journal for Clinicians, in the ACS Facts & Figures series.

 This Facts & Figures report provides statistics about colorectal cancer in the United States, including this cancer’s incidence, survival, and mortality.
 The report also presents data about disparities in the number of people who follow screening guidelines resulting from differences in the availability of quality care due to their race, ethnicity, or state of residence.